315 West 39th St. Suite 508

-Join us Sunday, July 9, 2017 for another exciting event in the picturesque Village of Northport, NY.
-This multi-disciplinary annual event will be held in the Village Park surrounded by the lush tableau of water, boats, trees, playgrounds and the old time Village feel of another, calmer and genteel era.
+Join us for another exciting event in the picturesque Village of Northport, NY.
+This multi-disciplinary annual event is held in the Village Park at the foot of main street surrounded by the lush tableau of water, boats, trees, playgrounds and the old time Village feel of another, calmer and genteel era.

 The only way for me to efficiently prepare for any upcoming Lecture or Art Show exhibition is to create a checklist of items I need to complete to make a successful event.
 These contain Marketing items, preparing to show the Art, inventory items for sale & display and the advance staging & rehearsal.